Beacon Hill Park

 - Story Pole, erected in 1956

 - Petting zoo (currently closed due to COVID-19)

 Please note: We are making improvements to the main public washrooms in Beacon Hill Park to add a new, all gender, accessible washroom.
 During construction, visitors will have access to one male and one female washroom, as well as portable washrooms during busy periods.
-Improvements will be complete in fall 2020.

 Go to Top